 We actually had way more shades of red and green paint a couple of weeks ago but there was a slight incident where we left the three year old alone for a few minutes and she really does have a creative soul you know?
 Ahem.
 So for this we used normal red and bright green paints but the dark green one is actually Annie Sloan paint.

 Clothes pegs are a great way to paint with kids because as well as adding a bit of difference to the activity they’re also great for building fine motor skills.
-Use the clothes pegs to grab onto a bit of cotton wool and then dab it into the paint before dabbing it onto your paper plate.

-We used a paper plate to put the paints onto as it means they’re easier for the kids to put their cotton wool into the paint and also you can clean up super quickly afterwards.
-We made loads of apples, some with a few coloured splodges, some with loads and some, of course, with the colours all mixed together.
+We also used a paper plate to put the paints onto as it means they’re easier for the kids to put their cotton wool into the paint and also you can clean up super quickly afterwards.

-More Easy Apple Crafts for Kids
+More Apple Crafts for Kids

 Well these are really cute and decorative, much more imagination than I have got x